 Value of agricultural production

-The most important commodities in Northern Territory based on the gross value of agricultural production were cattle and calves ($722 million), followed by melons ($42 million) and other livestock for meat ($25 million).
-These commodities together contributed 95 per cent of the total value of agricultural production in the jurisdiction.
+The most important commodities in Northern Territory based on the gross value of agricultural production were cattle and calves ($569 million), followed by melons ($35 million) and mangoes ($32 million).
+These commodities together contributed 91 per cent of the total value of agricultural production in the jurisdiction.

 Number and type of farms